WHAT IS MUAY SANGHA?

 Spiritual or Healing Muay Sangha Training

 We believe that serving others is a very important step on the path of self healing.

-The spiritual training in the muay sangha school is based on a program of activities related to serving others, this includes releasing fishes and live stock on new moon days, visit local orphanages to make small donations on important holidays, cleaning up litter around the nearby mountains and planting trees on full moon days.
+The spiritual training in the muay sangha school is based on a program of activities related to serving others, this includes releasing fishes and live stock on new moon days, visit local orphanages to make small but often donations on important holidays, cleaning up litter around the nearby mountains and planting trees on full moon days.

 Along with this, different types of meditation are practiced after each training session in different locations (waterfalls, jungle, hot springs, caves or lakes) in order to develop concentration and awareness while enjoying the natural surroundings.

 MUAY SANGHA TRAINING